Flotomate/product_docs/source/knowledge-management/categorizing-article-faq.rst

     :align: center
     :alt: figure 18.1

-Other users cannot view the content in their My Drafts folders, but they can edit the content from the main folder.
+Other users cannot view the content in their My Drafts, but they can edit the content from the content's folder.

 .. _kbf-18.2:
 .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/knowledge-management/KB-18.2.png